YMCA and YWCA Sexual Abuse and Assault Allegations: Who’s Affected?

 In a separate lawsuit, a 5-year-old girl alleges that she was sexually assaulted at a YMCA after-school program by a 7-year-old child due to lack of adult supervision.
 The mother of the young victim is suing Greenville’s YMCA on behalf of her child.
 In response, the YMCA maintains that there were more supervisors than required by the state.

 “The Y is a strong advocate for all families, and safety is our number one priority,” said Scott Baddley, the YMCA’s executive director.
 “We constantly strive to provide an environment where everyone has the opportunity to learn, grow and thrive.
 Investigators with the Sheriff’s Office who are trained in these matters and were able to talk with everyone involved informed us that they could not confirm anything inappropriate happened in this situation and closed their case.”

 YWCA Lawsuits Filed Over Sexual Assault

 The YWCA has witnessed similar complaints of sexual abuse.
 In October 2019, a driver for the YWCA was charged with multiple instances of sexual assault on a woman with a mental disability whom he transported to and from work last fall, as reported by the Wisconsin State Journal.
 The driver, Dwain Sykes, was quickly terminated by the YMCA and has admitted to some of the allegations.

 “The driver’s actions are not representative of the values of the YWCA Madison and were in direct violation of our code of conduct,” said Vanessa McDowell, CEO of YWCA Madison.
 “We immediately contacted law enforcement and are cooperating with their investigation,” continued McDowell.

-Because the YWCA offers services for sexual assault survivors—including crisis intervention, counseling, and education for sexual assault prevention—sexual assault allegations against the YWCA carry a unique dose of painful irony.
+Because the YWCA offers services for sexual assault and abuse survivors—including crisis intervention, counseling, and education for sexual assault prevention—allegations against the YWCA carry a unique dose of painful irony.